jefish003/ReservoirComputing/README.md

 A reservoir computer for exploring how valid prediction time is affected by choice of the reservoir itself.
+We start with parameters optimized, as was done in "Emergence of a resonance in machine learning" by Zeng-Meng Zhai, Ling-Wei Kong and Ying-Cheng Lai (see also https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization) and from this optimized state we adjust only the reservoir and see the results.